 National average salary: $39,561 per year

 Primary duties: A personal trainer guides clients in how to accomplish and maintain a healthy lifestyle.
-They evaluate a client's needs, demonstrate exercises, monitor client progress and make recommendations on how to change lifestyle habits.
+They evaluate a client's needs, demonstrate exercises, monitor the client's progress and make recommendations on how to change lifestyle habits.

 National average salary: $42,964 per year

-Primary duties: A massage therapist manipulates client body tissues to relieve tension and promote relaxation.
+Primary duties: A massage therapist manipulates the client's body tissues to relieve tension and promote relaxation.
 Their job duties include identifying a client's desired outcomes, providing clients with stretches to do and sterilising equipment.